janbrrr/board-game-analysis/README.md

 - Removal of edges with a weight less than 15.0
 - Removal of nodes that have a count value of less than 100

+## <a name="part_three"></a>Part Three - A Network Visualization using Board Games

+*The corresponding blog post is available [here](https://janbarrera.com/blog/post/board-game-analysis-part-3/).*

+This part is based on part two and applies the concept of a network visualization to board games in order to find similar board games to a given board game.

+The script in `part_three/create_board_game_nodes_and_edges.py` is used to create the node list and the edge list for further usage in *Gephi*.
+Again, the node list and edge list I used in my blog are available at `part_three/data/` and the graph-related files are located in `part_three/gephi/`.

 ## Special Thanks

 Special thanks to *Alex Olteanu* who wrote a [tutorial](https://www.dataquest.io/blog/making-538-plots/) on creating plots in the style of *FiveThirtyEight*.